karpatkey/roles_royce/README.md

 * Install rolls_royce in editable mode: `pip install -e .`
 * Install anvil by downloading it from https://github.com/foundry-rs/foundry.

-To run the tests start anvil in a terminal in fork mode on port 8546 with:
+To run the tests start anvil in a terminal in fork mode on ports 8546 and 8547 with:

-`anvil --accounts 15 -f 'URL' --port 8546`
+`anvil --accounts 15 -f 'mainnet_RPC_endpoint_URL' --port 8546`

+`anvil --accounts 15 -f 'gnosis_RPC_endpoint_URL' --port 8547`

 and then run the tests with `pytest -vs`.